-Spongebob Squarepants, Shaun the Sheep are among the roster of licensed programs, while a deal with DHX Media recently gave the platform a package of popular series in Spanish.
-Meanwhile, it’s about to launch its first original adult series, Undone, which brings together Bojack Horseman’s creator and respected Dutch animator Hisko Hulsing.
+Spongebob Squarepants, Shaun the Sheep, and Dora the Explorer are among the roster of licensed programs, while a deal with DHX Media has given the platform a package of popular series in Spanish.
+As this list suggests, Amazon is strong in the kids’ sphere.
+But it made waves in 2019 with its first original adult series, Undone, which brings together Bojack Horseman’s creator and respected Dutch animator Hisko Hulsing.

 Any downsides?
 Although it has no plans to end its licensing agreements, according to recent reports, Amazon is pulling away from original kids’ programming.
 Taking a step back from original children’s content may be a smart move, as children’s producers have privately expressed frustration working with Amazon Studios and the tight control they exercised over the content of the shows.
 Further, unlike Netflix, the platform hasn’t shown any commitment to original animation features.